Ricardosgeral/relier/README.md

 - If the *Spreadsheet/Worksheet* provided by the user already exists, the data that was in that worksheet will be *deleted* (***Attention***).
 However, when a new Worksheet name is provided in an already existing Spreadsheet, a new sheet is added.
 This means that you can have a single Spreadsheet with different tests organized in different Worksheets (preferable).
-- If there is no internet connection on start up of the server, data will not be, of course, sent to Google Sheets, even if you select the Google Sheets checkbutton (***Attention***).
+- If there is no internet connection, data will not be, of course, sent to Google Sheets, even if you select the Google Sheets checkbutton (***Attention***).
 For debugging look at the [troubleshooting](https://github.com/Ricardosgeral/relier#troubleshooting) section.
 - If internet connection is lost during a test, the software will raise an exception and stop recording data to Google Sheets,